felipebita/fraud_detection/README.md

 |RF & |	0.865 +/- 0.015	| 0.955 +/- 0.023	| 0.731 +/- 0.029	|0.827 +/- 0.02	| 0.827 +/- 0.02 |
 |**RF**	| **0.865 +/- 0.013** | **0.961 +/- 0.021** | **0.729 +/- 0.026** | **0.829 +/- 0.017**	| **0.828 +/- 0.017** |

+Table 1.
+Results regarding the evaluation metrics for all the classification models.

 ![image](https://user-images.githubusercontent.com/44379044/147887264-bfa7d1e0-75c6-411d-b534-daccf181f41a.png)

+Figure 5.
+Confusion matrix of the model selected to be deployed.

 ## **5 - Company Expansion Strategy**

 ## **6 - Conclusions and Prospects**